 5. Ronnie’s Sex Shop is an unexpected surprise in Barrydale

 The name might make you think it’s a different kind of shop but it’s an unexpected surprise.
 Situated on the scenic drive of Route 62, but don’t be fooled by the name, it’s nothing about sex.

 However, it does have an impressive collection of bras and undies hanging over the bar that has been signed and donated by many of Ronnie’s female visitors over the years.
 It’s actually an iconic pub that sees visitors all around the world flocking to see what this shop is all about.

 Spend an hour or two by understanding the work of the missionary churches has done over the years.

 The mission station was then abandoned for almost 50 years when three missionaries finally resumed Schmidt’s work, where Genadendal grew into one of the largest settlements in the Cape Colony.
 There’s even a museum to look forward too.

 The museum has three layers that house 25 exhibition rooms filled with unique collections ranging from household equipment, musical instruments, medical equipment, tools, books, printing and a family tree of where I and many other families come from.

 7. Make a pit stop at the Shipwreck Museum in Bredasdorp

-Learn the sombre yet the romantic history of the 150 ships that met their doom along the rocky outlets on the coast of Cape Agulhas; offering an extensive collection of artefacts and furniture from ship wrecks.
+Learn the history of the 150 ships that met their doom along with the rocky outlets on the coast of Cape Agulhas; offering an extensive collection of artifacts and furniture from shipwrecks.

 The three buildings with various items tell a compiling story that will make you drive and visit each and every shipwreck along the coast.